openplanetary/openplanetary.github.io/_posts/2017-03-29-openplanetary-at-LPSC.md

 ## MAPSIT discussion
 The [MAPSIT](http://www.lpi.usra.edu/mapsit/) discussion toke place on Tuesday noon.
 It was a rather short although very fruitful 1 hour where the need of having a spatial data infrastructure "Road Map" was discussed.
 This "Road Map" should be more flushed-out and presented at the end of the [Planetary Data Workshop](http://www.hou.usra.edu/meetings/planetdata2017/) in June.

-## Did the people know about Openplanetary?
+## Did the people know about OpenPlanetary?
 That's the million dollar question, and I am afraid to say that the answer is NO. Well, no with some nuances.
-Some of the presenters and the open-source community at LPSC are already part of Openplanetary but a large number of people hadn't heard about it.
+Some of the presenters and the open-source community at LPSC are already part of OpenPlanetary but a large number of people hadn't heard about it.
 This is not a surprise and something to be taken negatively, on the contrary, we can use this as a learning process.
 We did some heavy sticker bombing the first and second day of the conference and some more lighter sticker showers the rest of the days.
 This helped a lot to spread the word.
 For next year we need some "business cards" to target all the poster that can be of interest (á la MAPSIT style).

 # Some conclusions and things to do
 Overall, I think that having 4 dedicated session at LPSC shows the good health of the planetary data analysis, planetary mapping and the open-source community.
 Under my point of view, I still think we need to do some work on convincing developers to share codes on github-like platforms as some of the developer teams had non or minimum intention to share the code of their tools.
-I think we should keep the good work and keep promoting Openplanetary in future conferences.
-This year at the European Planetary Science Conference (EPSC), a ["Data Analysis Café"](http://meetingorganizer.copernicus.org/EPSC2017/session/26078) will be held by some of the Openplanetary folks.
+I think we should keep the good work and keep promoting OpenPlanetary in future conferences.
+This year at the European Planetary Science Conference (EPSC), a ["Data Analysis Café"](http://meetingorganizer.copernicus.org/EPSC2017/session/26078) will be held by some of the OpenPlanetary folks.
 Maybe we can use the experience and try to do something similar for next year's LPSC?
 Also, to be a bit more visible, we could try to have a booth or use a corner of one of our colleagues? or even some of us can register as microbloggers!
 Another idea would be to have a "demo" corner at the poster session.
 A live demo session will allow developers to present and show their tools and give instant feedback.
 I like the idea of having some 15 minutes live demo vs a 15 minutes static talk.
 We can start some discussion at the [Planetary Mapping and Virtual Observatory](https://epn-vespa.github.io/mapping2017/) workshop in Roscoff, don't you think?